How to Make Zesty, Loaded Taco Fries

 - Gather all the toppings and set them aside.

 - Pour finished fries onto a serving plate and top with the taco meat.

 - Pile on lettuce, tomatoes, onions, and shredded cheese.

 - Top with crumbled bacon and enjoy!

-These zesty flavor packed french fries were a huge hit with the kids and adults alike.
-For game day or family meal night, the toppings can be put in a veggie tray so everyone can choose their own toppings.
-I love using the veggie tray, because it not only eliminates the amount of dishes I need to do, but it keeps all the toppings together in one place.
+These zesty, flavor-packed french fries were a huge hit with kids and adults alike.
+For game day or family meal night, the toppings can be put in a veggie tray so everyone can choose their own.
+I love using the veggie tray because it not only eliminates the amount of dishes I need to do, but it keeps all the toppings together in one place.

 © 2017 Cholee Clay